Tushar292004/backend-codespace/README.md

 - send cookies
 - return response

--Access Token - Short lived, not stored in db
+- Access Token - Short lived, not stored in db
 Refresh Token - Long lived, stored in db
 When access token expires, the frontend sends the refresh token to the backend to validate user (login), once again.